earlephilhower/arduino-pico/docs/usb.rst

     #define CFG_TUD_MIDI 1
     #define CFG_TUD_VENDOR 1

-This configuration file for example defines the maximum number of USB CDC (serial) devices as 1.
+this configuration file defines the maximum number of USB CDC (serial) devices as 1.
 Hence, the example sketch `cdc_multi.ino <https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/examples/CDC/cdc_multi/cdc_multi.ino>`__ that is delivered with the library will not work, it will only create one USB CDC device instead of two.
-It will however work when the above macro is defined to 2 instead of 1.
+It will however work when the above ``CFG_TUD_CDC`` macro is defined to 2 instead of 1.

 To do such a modification when using the Arduino IDE, the file can be locally modified in the Arduino core's package files.
 The base path can